Maintenance 5 min read July 7, 2026 Updated August 18, 2026

 Cash-based care sounds expensive until you actually compare it to a copay-and-surprise-bill model.
 Here's what a visit really costs, and why transparent pricing beats the alternative.

-Cash-based sounds expensive until you actually run the numbers against what most insurance visits cost once the deductible, copay, and surprise balance bill are all added up.
-Here's what a real visit costs, why the price is the price, and how to think about the comparison honestly.
+Cash-based sounds expensive — until you run the numbers against what an insurance visit really costs once the deductible, copay, and surprise balance bill are added up, and until you look at what each visit actually includes.
+Here's what a real visit costs, what's included in the price, and how to think about the comparison honestly.

 How much does a chiropractor cost without insurance?

-- Initial Assessment: $149 (one-time).
+• Initial Assessment: $149 (one-time, about 40 minutes).
 A comprehensive first visit — history, movement exam, and a real plan — not a quick look and an immediate adjustment.

-- Follow-up visits: $60.
-This includes a precision spinal adjustment plus one soft-tissue modality — Pin & Stretch, cupping & scraping, or corrective exercise — at no extra charge.
+• Follow-up visits: $60 (about 20 minutes).
+This includes a precision spinal adjustment plus all the hands-on soft-tissue and corrective-exercise work your plan calls for that day — Pin & Stretch, cupping & scraping and corrective exercise — at no extra charge, not just a quick adjustment.

 Is it actually cheaper to use insurance?